-Bolton Clarke undertakes diversity planning and practice through site-based Diversity Action Plans.
-The Bolton Clarke Purpose, Values and Service development roadmap to 2025 informs the site-based Diversity Action Plans.
+Bolton Clarke undertakes diversity planning and practice through annual State-based Diversity Action Plans.
+The Bolton Clarke Purpose, Values and Service development roadmap to 2025 informs the State-based Diversity Action Plans.

-Diversity Action Plans are designed to support local sites to better identify, understand and respond to the diversity of needs and choices of clients/residents, their families and carers, our workforce and potential customers.
+State-based Diversity Action Plans are designed to support local sites to better identify, understand and respond to the diversity of needs and choices of clients/residents, their families and carers, our workforce and potential customers.